Tabiiiqwq/MeshAnyGaussians_Webpage/content/english/pages/write_up.md

 ## Abstract

-3D Gaussian Splatting (3DGS) is a classical method for accurate scene reconstruction.
-Since Gaussian splats serve as an implicit geometric primitive, prior works have attempted to convert them into explicit mesh representations to enable compatibility with modern industrial pipelines, such as SuGaR, GS2Mesh, and others.
-However, existing approaches often suffer from poor surface quality and undesirable object adhesion, which significantly limits their practicality in real-world applications.
+We have developed a pipeline that extracts high-quality meshes of user-specified objects from an input video.
+Our approach builds upon 3D Gaussian Splatting (3DGS), a powerful method for accurate scene reconstruction.
+While Gaussian splats serve as an implicit geometric primitive, converting them into explicit mesh representations to enable compatibility with modern industrial pipelines remains challenging.
+Existing approaches like SuGaR and GS2Mesh often suffer from poor surface quality and undesirable object adhesion, which significantly limits their practicality.

-To address these issues, we propose a pipeline with an adaptive mesh extraction process guided by local point density, coupled with a semantic-aware segmenting strategy.
-Specifically, we leverage a post-training process to augment an existing Gaussian scene with semantic information, resulting in a semantically enriched point cloud.
-Based on a text query, we render consistent multi-view depth maps and semantic masks.
-We then apply TSDF fusion in conjunction with an Iso-Octree structure to adaptively extract high-quality meshes from the masked depth regions.
+Our pipeline works in several stages: First, we convert video into a Gaussian Splatting scene, then isolate specific objects based on text input through a semantic-aware segmentation strategy.
+For this, we leverage a post-training process to augment the Gaussian scene with semantic information, resulting in a semantically enriched point cloud.
+Based on the text query, we render consistent multi-view depth maps and semantic masks.

-In summary, our system enables high-quality mesh extraction of arbitrary objects specified by text input, given a video of a scene.
-Additionally, we implement a custom renderer that seamlessly supports both Gaussian splatting and the extracted mesh representation.
+After the objects are separated, we utilize an improved mesh reconstruction algorithm guided by local point density via a state of the art Stereo-Matching model.
+We apply TSDF fusion in conjunction with an Iso-Octree structure to adaptively extract high-quality meshes from the masked depth regions, overcoming the limitations of previous approaches.

+To visualize our results, we've implemented a custom DirectX11-based renderer capable of displaying both the extracted meshes and the intermediate Gaussian splatting scenes for comparison.
+Our implementation combines existing GS libraries (for video-to-GS conversion and object separation) with our own algorithms for mesh reconstruction and rendering.

 {{< image src="images/final_report/pipeline.png" caption="" alt="alter-text" height="" width="" position="center" command="fill" option="q100" class="img-fluid" title="image title"  webp="false" >}}